Instant Delivery

 How Many Pay Periods in a Year?

-• If employees are paid bi-weekly, there are 26 pay periods in a year.
+• Bi-Weekly Pay: For Bi-Weekly Pay (every two weeks), there are 26 pay periods in the year.

 How Many Biweekly Pay Periods in 2023?